The Query that Failed

 The Problem

-Posted in Uncategorized on February 27, 2013 by Sissy
+Posted in Uncategorized on February 27, 2013 by Administrator

 I am too easily distracted.
 I will engage in anything, anything at all, in the name of avoiding the task at hand.